 To enable a content blocker go to Settings–>Safari–>Content Blockers and flip the switch.

 How to Enable a Content Blocker on macOS

 To enable a content blocker open Safari.
 Then tap on the Safari menu–>Preferences.
 Click on the “Websites” tab at the top and then click on “Content Blockers” on the left.

 Christal blocks ads when viewing websites on your iOS device.

-Trump Trump will block sites on your iOS device that contain the word Trump.
+Trump Trump will block sites on your iOS device that contain the word, Trump.

 Do you use a VPN ad blocker?
 You can tell if you are using a VPN Ad blocker by going to Settings–>General–>VPN.
 If you use a VPN content blocker it will be listed here.
 Those apps are against Apple’s App Store Review Guidelines and have slowly been removed from the App Store.
-This also means that these apps are unsupported which can lead someone to hacking it and being able to retrieve all of your viewing history.
+This also means that these apps are unsupported which can lead someone to hack it and being able to retrieve all of your viewing history.
 Content blockers are also safer because unlike VPNs all of the ad blocking is done locally on your device.
-In order to prevent this switch to using a content blocker.
+In order to prevent this switch from using a content blocker.